google/deepvariant/docs/deepvariant-tpu-training-case-study.md

-We demonstrated that by training on 1 replicate of BGISEQ-500 whole genome data (everything except for chromosome 20-22), we can significantly improve the accuracy comparing to the WGS model as a baseline: Indel F1 redacted
+We demonstrated that by training on 1 replicate of BGISEQ-500 whole genome data (everything except for chromosome 20-22), we can significantly improve the accuracy comparing to the WGS model as a baseline: Indel F1 95.52% --> 98.19% ;
-F1: redacted
+SNP F1: 99.88% --> 99.91%.

-The training on TPU took about 10 hours.
-All the other processing (done serially with no pipeline optimization) took 4 hours.
+Training for 50k steps took about 2 hours 11 minutes on Cloud TPU.
+All the other processing (done serially with no pipeline optimization) took 3-4 hours.

 ## Request a machine